ashwini-nagaraj/GitHub-Explore/README.md

 * Dynamic search, display results while the user is typing.
 Currently it's displayed only on ENTER
 * Do not display pagination scroll if any error when searching for a repository
 * Use github API V3 or greater for better handling of data
 * Ofcourse more UI related changes.
-There is always room for improving more interactiveness and responsiveness of any application!!
+There is always room for improving interactiveness and responsiveness of any application!!

 ### Feedback about exercise ###